-This is a difficult question to answer as it will vary depending on where you live.
+This is a difficult question to answer.
+It will vary depending on where you live.

-The team at SomnoMed UK is extremely passionate in their belief that every person diagnosed with obstructive sleep apnoea should receive treatment, including those who are unable to tolerate CPAP.
-You will have read on the previous pages of the website about the serious and sometimes life-threatening side effects caused by untreated OSA, so treatment is essential.
+The team at SomnoMed UK is extremely passionate in their belief that every person diagnosed with obstructive sleep apnoea should receive treatment.
+This includes those who are unable to tolerate CPAP.
+You will have read about the serious and sometimes life-threatening side effects caused by untreated OSA.
+Treatment is essential.

-Unfortunately, the current reality is that there are still a limited number of NHS sleep services who have funding to provide MADs as an alternative treatment for OSA, meaning that many patients must pay privately.
-At SomnoMed we are working very hard to prove the efficacy and cost effectiveness of MADs to the NHS to ensure that no one with sleep apnoea is left untreated.
+Unfortunately, the current reality is that there are still a limited number of NHS sleep services who have funding to provide MADs.
+This means that many patients must pay privately.
+At SomnoMed we are working very hard to prove the efficacy and cost effectiveness of MADs.
+This is to ensure that no one with sleep apnoea is left untreated on the NHS.

 The new NICE (National Institute for health and Care Excellence) guidelines for the treatment of obstructive sleep apnoea were published on 20th August 2021.
 The guidance clearly states that for those people with mild, moderate or severe OSA, who can’t tolerate or don’t want to use CPAP, a MAD should be considered as an effective alternative treatment in the NHS.

 So we hope that in the future all NHS sleep services will offer MADs as an alternative to CPAP where appropriate.